nicolay-r/arekit-ss/README.md

 sampled for the BERT-based models, with samples limited by `limit` parameter

 **samplers**:
-* nn -- cnn/lstm architecture related, including frames annotation from RuAttitudes.
+* `nn` -- cnn/lstm architecture related, including frames annotation from RuAttitudes.
-* bert -- BERT-based, single-input sequence.
+* `bert` -- BERT-based, single-input sequence.
+* `prompt` -- prompt-based sampler for ChatGPT and the related conversational systems.

 **writer**:
 * `csv` -- for AREkit/AREnets framework;